HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Beyond the star rating, Google’s algorithms also analyze review content for relevance to search queries.
 Reviews that mention specific products, services, or experiences can help your business appear for related searches.

 Google has confirmed that review quantity, quality, and diversity are marked factors in local search rankings.
-Profiles with more positive reviews and higher ratings tend to rank better in local search results, particularly in competitive markets.
+Profiles with more positive reviews and higher ratings tend to rank better in local search results, especially in competitive markets.

 What if…